quicwg/base-drafts/draft-ietf-quic-transport.md

 client exclusively from its preferred IP address.

-## Interaction of Client and Server Migration
+### Interaction of Client Migration and Preferred Address

-A client might need to perform a connection migration before the server's connection migration has completed.
+A client might need to perform a connection migration before it has migrated to the server's preferred address.
 In this case, the client SHOULD perform path validation to both the original and preferred server address from the client's new address concurrently.

 If path validation of the server's preferred address succeeds, the client MUST abandon validation of the original address and migrate to using the server's